Hugh Bunel: In exile

 The murder left Bunel as a wanted man; in addition to Mabel's sons he was pursued by agents of his liege lord William the Conqueror, Duke of Normandy.
 Bunel and his brothers fled into exile to Apulia followed by Sicily and then Byzantium where they entered the service of Emperor Alexios I Komnenos (r.
 1081-1118).
 Mabel's sons sent emissaries across Europe seeking the brothers and their agents followed them to Apulia, Sicily and Byzantium.
 A bounty was placed on the brothers' heads and they left Byzantium fearful that they would be killed for it or found by agents of the Conqueror.
 The brothers went to live in the Muslim world and entered service with a Saracen army.
 Bunel learnt Arabic and adopted the manners of the Saracens.
 In 1096, Robert Curthose, the Conqueror's eldest son and successor as Duke of Normandy, raised an army to participate in the First Crusade in the Holy Land.

 On 7 June 1099, Curthose and his army were besieging Jerusalem when Bunel, clad in a fine set of armour, presented himself.
 Bunel offered to advise Curthose, whom he regarded as his true liege lord, on Saracen tactics and to assist with directing his army.
 This offer was accepted and Bunel also acted as a translator to Curthose.
-There is no evidence that Hugh ever received his ancestral lands in Normandy in return for his service to Curthose but it does seem to have put to an end to his pursuit over the murder.
+There is no evidence that Hugh ever received his ancestral lands in Normandy in return for his service to Curthose but it does seem to have put an end to his pursuit over the murder.